UHDanke/gd_docs/triggers/items_and_timers.md

 ## Stop, Pause and Resume
 Stop triggers stop, pause or resume a timer given by group or control ID.

+Resume will not resume a timer stopped by Time Control or Start Paused, and Time Control will not resume a timer stopped by Pause.

-Stopping the timer clears all settings, remaps and the current value is reset to 0.
+Stopping the timer clears all settings, remaps and current value.

 <br>